Abdominal Wall Abnormalities

 What are the symptoms of abdominal wall abnormalities?

 Abdominal wall openings can usually be detected by ultrasound examination before birth.
 Most mothers do not have any noticeable symptoms.
-In addition to the physical signs seen after birth, babies with abdominal wall abnormalities often have low birth weight, problems with digestion and breathing difficulties.
+Even if not seen on ultrasounds of the mother, these defects are obvious after birth.
+Babies with abdominal wall abnormalities may have low birth weight, congenital heart defects, problems with digestion and breathing difficulties.

 What are abdominal wall abnormalities care options?

 Most abdominal wall abnormalities can be repaired surgically early in life.
-Once the repair is made successfully, these children can go on to live healthy lives if there are no other serious congenital abnormalities present.
+The care may involve immediate abdominal wall closure.
+If many organs are out and the abdominal cavity is small, the bowels may be put in a silo and gently reduced (squeezed into) the cavity over several days.
+Occasionally, if there are other major problems with the baby, omphaloceles may be treated by coating with medication, reserving surgery for later in life.
+Once the repair is made successfully, these children usually go on to live healthy lives if there are no other serious congenital abnormalities present.